Psoriasis and Psoriatic Arthritis

 Because psoriatic arthritis can take many forms, the treatment plan is tailored to each patient.
 A collaborative approach involving the patient, primary care provider (PCP), dermatologist, and rheumatologist is ideal to assure the best care experience and outcome.

-If you have swelling, pain, or stiffness in your joints, please request an appointment with me or one of our rheumatologists.
+If you have swelling, pain, or stiffness in your joints, please schedule an appointment with me or one of our rheumatologists.
 We will figure out the cause and work together to determine a treatment plan that’s right for you.

 Share This Story, Choose Your Platform!